rust-lang/rust/text/0000-simd-infrastructure.md

 such, it's legal for a single type to implement multiple traits with the attribute, if a bit pointless).

+This trait exists to allow new-type wrappers around primitives to also be usable in a SIMD context.
+However, this only works in limited scenarios (i.e. when the type wraps a single primitive) and so needs to be an explicit part of every type's API: type authors opt-in to being designed-for-SIMD.
+If it was implicit, changes to private fields may break downstream code.

 ## Operations

 CPU vendors usually offer "standard" C headers for their CPU specific